RIKEN-RCCS/lens3/v2/doc/design.md

 they remain potentially accessible in backend, which have access policy "none" and are accessible using access-keys.

-## Redis Database Operations
+## Keyval-DB Database Operations

-A single Redis instance is used, and is not distributed.
+A single keyval-db instance is used, and is not distributed.

 It is usually required an uniqueness guarantee, such as for an access-keys and ID's for pools, and atomic set is suffice.
-A failure condition is only considered for MinIO endpoints, and timeouts are set to "ma:pool-id" entries.
-See the section Redis Database Keys.
+A failure condition is only considered for MinIO endpoints, and timeouts are set to "ma:pool-name" entries.
+See the section Keyval-DB Database Keys.

-Redis client routines catches exceptions related to sockets (including ConnectionError and TimeoutError).
+Keyval-db client routines catches exceptions related to sockets (including ConnectionError and TimeoutError).
 Others are not checked at all by Lens3.